 House edge is the long term profit casinos make from every bet.
-This will vary between games (Keno is particularly loathsome at 27% while basic bets in baccarat are under 1.25%).
+This will vary between games (Keno is particularly loathsome at 27% while basic bets in Baccarat are under 1.25%).
 Roulette’s house edge clocks in at 5.26% for the US wheel and 2.7% for the single zero European version.
 How is this calculated?
 A straight-up bet requires 1 of 38 numbers (the 1-36 numbers along with 0 and 00) to come in, meaning you are facing odds of 37-1 against your number winning (36-1 against with the European wheel).

 The house edge on outside bets work on the sample principle but, as you’ll see in the following table, both the odds against winning and the payouts are much lower.